fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 # Schedule of Readings + Assignments

 ## Decoding the syllabus
-- Regular bullet points listed under each day are stuff you need to READ BEFORE CLASS.
+- Regular bullet points listed under each day is what you need to READ BEFORE CLASS.
 - Usually there are one or two items; occasionally there are three, like when we have short book chapters.

 {% include alert.html class='danger' title='Red boxes' text="
-These are something you have to TURN IN BEFORE CLASS, usually by 9am.
+These indicate something you have to DO/POST BEFORE CLASS, usually by 9am.
 "%}

 {% include alert.html class='info' title='Blue boxes' text="
-These are usually notes about what we'll be discussing in class, usually with additional links for reference.
-If there is no blue box for one of our meeting days, it's just a usual class discussion.
+These indicate what we'll be discussing in class, usually with additional links for reference.
+If there is no blue box for one of our meeting days, there's just a usual class discussion and no need for a special box.
 "%}

 {% include alert.html class='warning' title='Yellow Boxes' text="
-These are warnings about something that you should note, but aren't an assignment you need to turn in.
+These indicate something should note to make life easier, but aren't anything you need to turn in.
 "%}